screensteps/screensteps-cl-exporter/README.md

 - `@toc.html` or `@toc.json`: This file will be replaced with the manual table of contents.
 The `@toc` portion of the file name will be replaced with the numerical id of the manual on the ScreenSteps server.
 The file suffix determines if HTML or JSON content will be inserted into the file.
 - `@article.html` or `@article.json` file: The folder where either of these files resides determines where articles will be placed.
 The `@article` portion of the file name will be replaced with the numerical id of the article on the ScreenSteps server.
 The file suffix determines if HTML or JSON content will be inserted into the file.
 - `@images`: Files used in articles will be placed in the directory where this file is located.
 If the `@images` file is in a folder named `@article` then a different folder will be created for each article.
-The folder will be named using the numerical id of the article on the ScreenSteps server and the images for the article will be placed inside.
+The folder will be named using the naming format specified by the `-i` parameter and the images for the article will be placed inside.
+- `@attachments`: Behaves the same as the `@images` file but specifies where attachments will be stored.
+This can be in the same directory as the `@images` folder.

-Look in the `samples` directory for a working example.
+Look in the `samples` directory for working examples.

 ### Example template: